-Financial matters must be in order by August 1 (fall semester) or January 1 (spring semester).
-Students who fail to pay any amounts due are not eligible to re-enroll, receive grades, transcripts, or diplomas until the account has been settled.
+Financial matters must be in order by August 1st (fall semester) or December 15th (spring semester).
+Students who fail to pay any amounts due are not eligible to reenroll, receive grades, transcripts, or diplomas until the account has been settled.
 In the event debt is placed in the hands of a collection agency and/or attorney for collection, the student agrees to pay all reasonable collection agency and attorney fees.
+The student further understands that the student is responsible for paying the collection of student's delinquent account.
+The student further understands that they are responsible for paying the collection agency fee together with all costs and expenses, including reasonable attorney fees, necessary for the collection agency fee together with all costs and expenses, including reasonable attorney fees, necessary for the collection of student's delinquent account.
 The College reserves the right to charge a student for damages to College property.

 All students must receive financial clearance from the Financial Aid/Student Account offices.
 In order to receive financial clearance, students must have completed a Billing Contract and one of SC's payment plans.
 Failure to have all financial matters settled by the add/drop date each semester may lead to dismissal from school.
+Students will not be allowed to take any future classes, such as interterm or spring classes, if their student account is on hold.
+Students must receive financial clearance from the Office of Student Accounts.